getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-bundle-images.md

 After the scaffolding is created, you may edit the porter.yaml and modify the `registry: localhost:5000` element representing the Docker registry that you can push to.
 Note that the bundle is not pushed during porter build.

-Once you have modified the porter.yaml, you can run `porter build --debug` to generate your first invocation image.
+Once you have modified the porter.yaml, you can run `porter build --debug` to generate your first bundle image.

 ```console
 $  porter build --debug